 Writing data to a cookie is usually done when a new webpage is loaded - for example after a 'submit' button is pressed the data handling page would be responsible for storing the values in a cookie.
 If you elect to disable cookies then the write operation will fail, and subsequent sites which rely on the cookie will either have to take a default action, or prompt you to re-enter the information that would have been stored in the cookie.

 Why are cookies used?

-Cookies are a convenient way to carry information from one session on a website to another, or between sessions on related websites, without having to burden a server machine with massive amounts of data storage.
-Storing the data on the server without using cookies would also be problematic because it would be difficult to retrieve a particular user's information without requiring a login on each visit to the website.
+Cookies are a convenient way to carry information from one session on a website to another, or between sessions on related websites, without having to burden a server machine with large amounts of data storage.

 What cookies do we have and why?